 The Behavioral Toolbox

 The Behavioral Toolbox is a collection of Matlab functions for analysis and design of dynamical systems using the behavioral approach to systems theory and control.
 It implements newly emerged nonparameteric data-driven methods for linear time-invariant systems.
 In order to install it, download and unpack the archive file.
-A tutorial is given in Section 3 of the documentation.
 In order to cite it, please use:

 @InProceedings{bt-l4dc,